ouarez/acosys/about/mission.md

   in business solutions, technology integration, and talent management, while increasing the visibility of Indigenous business and consulting professionals.
 cover_image: /img/cover.jpg
+brand:
+  image: /img/acosys-brand.png
+  text: "Four arrows, forming a diamond: in many Indigenous cultures this symbolizes the four cardinal directions, North, South, East, and West.
+The dark squares, in the shape of a teepee, represent the familial bond – in business terms, teamwork.
+Combined with our name, taken from the Cree word for ‘arrow,’ you have our business ideal: effective and team-based direction to our clients, through a 360° vision."
+  title: Our Brand
 ---
 ### Our Mission